-Pin Number Pin Name Pin Function Formal Name Definition 1 CSNS Output Output Current Monitoring This pin is used to output a current proportional to the high-side output current and used externally to generate a ground-referenced voltage for the microcontroller to monitor output current.
-2 WAKE Input Wake This pin is used to input a Logic [1] signal in order to enable the watchdog timer function.
-3 $\overline{RST}$ Input Reset (Active Low) This input pin is used to initialize the device configuration and fault registers, as well as place the device in a low current sleep mode.
-4 IN Input Direct Input The input pin is used to directly control the output.
+Pin Pin Name Pin Function Formal Name Definition 1 CSNS Output Output Current Monitoring This pin is used to output a current proportional to the designated HS0-1 output.
+2 WAKE Input Wake This pin is used to input a Logic [1] signal so as to enable the watchdog timer function.
+3 $\overline{RST}$ Input Reset (Active Low) This input pin is used to initialize the device configuration and fault registers, as well as place the device in a low current Sleep mode.
+4 IN0 Input Direct Input 0 This input pin is used to directly control the output HS0.
 5 $\overline{FS}$ Output Fault Status (Active Low) This is an open drain configured output requiring an external pull-up resistor to VDD for fault reporting.
-6 FSI Input Fail-safe Input The value of the resistance connected between this pin and ground determines the state of the output after a watchdog timeout occurs.
+6 FSI Input Fail-safe Input The value of the resistance connected between this pin and ground determines the state of the outputs after a watchdog timeout occurs.
 7 $\overline{CS}$ Input Chip Select (Active Low) This input pin is connected to a chip select output of a master microcontroller (MCU).
 8 SCLK Input Serial Clock This input pin is connected to the MCU providing the required bit shift clock for SPI communication.
-9 SI Input Serial Input This is a command data input pin connected to the SPI Serial Data Output of the MCU or to the SO pin of the previous device in a daisy chain of devices.
+9 SI Input Serial Input This is a command data input pin connected to the SPI Serial Data Output of the MCU or to the SO pin of the previous device of a daisy chain of devices.
 10 VDD Input Digital Drain Voltage (Power) This is an external voltage input pin used to supply power to the SPI circuit.
-11 SO Output Serial Output This output pin is connected to the SPI Serial Data Input pin of the MCU or to the SI pin of the next device in a daisy chain of devices.
-12 NC NC No Connect This pin may not be connected.
+11 SO Output Serial Output This output pin is connected to the SPI serial data input pin of the MCU or to the SI pin of the next device of a daisy chain of devices.
+12 IN1 Input Direct Input 1 This input pin is used to directly control the output HS1.
 13 GND Ground Ground This pin is the ground for the logic and analog circuitry of the device.
+14 VPWR Input Positive Power Supply This pin connects to the positive power supply and is the source input of operational power for the device.